La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 jundi
 : $x_1$ pays attention to $x_2$

-These two expressions are common in text chats for saying that you stop paying attention or away, and then back online:
+These two expressions are common in text chats for indicating that you are away or not paying attention, and then coming back online:

-One could of course also say just **de'a** or **di'a** and hope the point gets across.
+One could, of course, also say just **de'a** or **di'a** and hope the point gets across.

 ### Continuous and progressive events